 There are times when you may need to change the Google billing account associated with a billing project in Terra (note that the Terra billing project can be used on many workspaces).
 An example would be if there was a change to the funding source for the project.
 If you have OWNER permissions for the project, you can follow the following steps to change the billing account:

 1. Go to the Billing page

 2. Select a billing project for which you are an owner from the list on the left hand side of the screen.
 You will see details.

-4. Click that button, and you will see a list of all the google billing accounts you have access to.
-Select the one you want to use with the project.
+3. Click the "change account" button.
+You will see a list of all the google billing accounts you have access to.
+Select the one you want to use with the project and click OK.

 How to create a new Terra billing project

 After you set up a Google billing account, you can create a new Terra Billing Project through the Billing Management Screen in the Terra UI.